Dhanaraj2410/SmartChurn-Customer-Churn-Prediction-System/README.md

-Here is a professional, highly polished GitHub README file for your project.
-You can copy and paste this directly into the `README.md` file in your repository to make a great impression on recruiters and developers.

-***

 # SmartChurn – Customer Churn Prediction System

 An AI-powered Machine Learning web application designed to predict whether a customer is likely to leave a service.
 By analyzing customer behavior and service usage patterns, this system identifies high-risk customers, enabling businesses to take proactive measures and improve customer retention.